jordansissel/fpm/README.rst

 And sometimes, there isn't a package available for the tool you need.

-And sometimes if you ask "How do I get python 3 on CentOS 5?" some unhelpful trolls will tell you to "Use another distro"
+And sometimes if you ask "How do I get python 3.9 on RHEL 8?" some unhelpful trolls will tell you to "Use another distro"

 Further, job switches have me flipping between Ubuntu and CentOS.
 These use